jakwuh/webtip/tips/21-08-2017/Readme.md

 }
 ```

-Below we are exploring a [`lodash-webpack-plugin`][3].
-In order to make it work w/ webpack we are to enable a `babel-plugin-lodash`.
-This is because we usually import functions from `lodash` in a following way:
+Below we are exploring [`lodash-webpack-plugin`][3].
+In order to make it work w/ webpack we have to enable `babel-plugin-lodash`, because we usually import functions from `lodash` in the following way:

 ```js
 import {map, find} from 'lodash';
 ```

-This will import functions from a compiled version of `lodash`, which is impossible to change during webpack compilation (due to the `lodash` implementation though).
+This line will import functions from a compiled version of `lodash`, which is not possible to change during webpack compilation (due to the `lodash` implementation, though).
 With `babel-plugin-lodash` the code above transpiles to the following:

 ```js
 import _map from 'lodash/map';
 import _find from 'lodash/find';
 ```

-Then `lodash-webpack-plugin` creates an aliases for some internal `lodash` modules which results into a different compiled `lodash` bundle hence a different bundle size.
+Then `lodash-webpack-plugin` creates aliases for some internal `lodash` modules which results in a different compiled `lodash` bundle, hence a different bundle size.

 #### lodash-webpack-plugin